streamr-dev/network/packages/client/README.md

 }
 ```

-All streams permissions can be queried by calling `stream.getPermissions()`:
+The full list of permissions for a stream can be queried by calling `stream.getPermissions()`:
 ```js
 const permissions = await stream.getPermissions()
 ```
-The returned permissions are an array containing an item for each user, and one for public permissions:
+The returned value is an array of permissions containing an item for each user, and possibly one for public permissions:
 ```js
     permissions = [
         { user: '0x12345...', permissions: ['subscribe', 'publish'] },